alexcarv318/SAP_with_DRF_NuxtJS_other/README.md

 # SAP_with_DRF_NuxtJS_other
- Educational app which I do as part of a crash course.
+App which I do as part of a crash course.
 Made with different frameworks of python and JS